-In the framework of the Erasmus+ Mundus Joint Master’s Degree entitled “Leading International Vaccinology Education” (LIVE) three students have completed their internship at NESI in 2018, 2019 and 2020.
+In the framework of the Erasmus+ Mundus Joint Master’s Degree entitled “Leading International Vaccinology Education” (LIVE) five students have completed their internship at NESI in 2018, 2019, 2020 and 2021.
 LIVE is a two years Master’s programme, between five European universities: Université Claude Bernard Lyon 1, France (coordinating university); Universitat Autonoma de Barcelona, Spain; Universitat de Barcelona, Spain; University of Antwerp, Belgium; Université Jean Monnet Saint-Etienne, France.
 The programme is supported by a worldwide network of 31 international associated partners and 16 supporting partners.
 NESI is supporting partner to the LIVE programme.

 Summary of internship project 2020 (LIVE):